codepath/android_guides/Troubleshooting-Common-Issues.md

 ***On your phone:***

-1. Open your Android device and go to [chls.pro/ssl].
-Install the root certificate on the phone.
+1. Open your Android device and go to [http://chls.pro/ssl](http://chls.pro/ssl).
+Download and install the root certificate on the phone.

 2. Go to your WiFi settings and modify the existing network: